Skip to main content

 UC Schools

-In 2021, the UC System accepted its most diverse class ever, with 43% of students coming from underrepresented racial and ethnic groups.
-Six of the ten UC campuses are classified as Hispanic-Serving Institutions (HSIs)—to earn HSI recognition, a school’s full-time undergraduate population must consist of at least 25% Hispanic students.
+In 2024, the UC System accepted its most diverse class ever, with 45.4% of students coming from underrepresented groups.
+Five of the nine undergraduate UC campuses are classified as Hispanic-Serving Institutions (HSIs)—to earn HSI recognition, a school’s full-time undergraduate population must consist of at least 25% Hispanic students.
 UC Santa Barbara became the first member of the prestigious Association of American Universities to earn HSI classification in 2015.

 More than a third (39%) of the UC system’s undergraduates are first-generation college students and of those 60% are from low-income families.
-More than merely attracting first-generation students, the UC system is making a difference in their financial futures—seven years after graduation, UC first-generation students’ median income surpasses that of their families.
+More than merely attracting first-generation students, the UC system is making a difference in their financial futures—ten years after graduation, 70% of UC first-generation students’ median income surpasses that of their median family income of $50,000.

 The UC-HBCU Initiative is an interesting graduate-level program created to bolster African American/Black representation in UC doctoral programs.
 The initiative encourages UC faculty to actively engage in collaboration and cooperation with faculty and students at HBCUs.